On soliton (in-)stability in multi-dimensional cubic-quintic nonlinear Schr\"odinger equations: Abstract

 \section{Abstract}

 We consider the nonlinear Schr\"odinger equation with a focusing cubic term and a defocusing quintic nonlinearity in dimensions two and three.
-The core of this article is the notion of stability of solitary waves.
-We recall the two standard notions of orbital stability in the context of nonlinear Schr\"odinger equations, and show that they must be considered as independent from each other.
-We investigate numerically the notion of orbital stability of ground states in the radially symmetric case, confirming existing conjectures or leading to new ones.
+The main interest of this article is the problem of orbital (in-)stability of ground state solitary waves.
+We recall the notions of energy minimizing versus action minimizing ground states and prove that, in general, the two must be considered as nonequivalent.
+We numerically investigate the orbital stability of least action ground states in the radially symmetric case, confirming existing conjectures or leading to new ones.

 \subjclass[2020]{Primary: 35Q55.
 Secondary: 35C08, 65M70.} \keywords{Nonlinear Schr\"odinger equation, solitary waves, orbital stability, time-splitting method}